Linoleum Flooring – Linoleum Flooring Rolls & Linoleum Tiles

 Q: How do you remove old linoleum flooring?

 A: If you are removing glued down linoleum rolls or tiles you have a challenging job ahead of you.
-Click here for linoleum removal advice
+Please read our removing linoleum post.

 Q: Can you lay tile or other flooring over linoleum